Jyotisha28/SQL_Project-Consumer-Goods-Ad-hoc-Insights-/README.md

 ## My Approach

 1. **Data Extraction with SQL**:
-   - Utilized MySQL to run queries and pull the necessary data.
+   - Used MySQL to write queries and fetch the needed data.

 2. **Data Visualization**:
-   - Leveraged Power BI to visualize the output, making the insights clear and compelling.
+   - Used Power BI to create visuals that made the insights easy to understand and engaging.

 3. **Presentation Design**:
-   - Designed an engaging and professional presentation in Microsoft PowerPoint to effectively communicate the insights.
+   - Created a clear and professional presentation in Microsoft PowerPoint to share the insights.

 4. **Actionable Insights**:
    - Provided actionable insights and recommendations to assist the management team in making informed decisions.

 ## Outcome

-Through this project, I demonstrated my ability to handle complex data queries and present findings in an engaging and insightful manner.
-This experience not only honed my technical skills but also enhanced my ability to communicate data-driven insights effectively.
+This project showed my ability to work with complex data queries and share findings in a clear and engaging way.
+It helped me improve both my technical skills and my ability to explain insights effectively.

 ## Files in this Repository